Joao-Victor-Araujo/Joao-Victor-Araujo/README.md

 <br>

--Sou estudante da Rede Cidadã via Accenture, amo tecnologia e busco estar em dia com ela todos os dias, na busca pela evolução.
+-I am a student at Rede Cidadã via Accenture, I love technology and I try to be up to date with it every day, in the search for evolution.

 <div>
   <a href="https://github.com/Joao-Victor-Araujo">